-Equipment is amazing, but the real heart of the recording comes down to the people.
+The equipment is amazing, but the real heart of the recording comes down to the people.
 We love the gear, we love the studios, but the music comes first.
 In order to create the best recording possible, you must preserve the humanity in the music.
-Music production equipment can be as simple as your phone recorder, until you are ready to invest in the above mentioned items.
+Music production equipment can be as simple as your phone recorder until you are ready to invest in the above-mentioned items.

 Many aspiring producers intern or apprentice with an established music producer as a production assistant.
 They handle details such as scheduling, emailing, setting up and breaking down gear in the studio, and assisting in sessions.
 In addition to gaining experience, production assistants are in the position to make key relationships and connections with engineers, studio personnel, and artists.
 These are the very people who can give an aspiring producer a career break.
 While most producers at the top of the field are freelance, many work in-house for record labels and recording studios.

-One way that you can start gaining music production skills and experience is through Berklee Online’s courses, certificates, bachelor’s, and master’s degree programs.
-Not only will you gain the hands on experience, from anywhere, but you’ll make connections with Berklee’s renowned music production faculty as well as producers from around the world at all stages in the game.
+One way that you can start gaining music production skills and experience is through AAFT’s Music Production Course, Berklee Online’s courses, certificates, bachelor’s, and master’s degree programs.
+Not only will you gain hands-on experience, from anywhere, but you’ll make connections with Berklee’s renowned music production faculty as well as producers from around the world at all stages in the game.